markusmobius/go-trafilatura/UPSTREAM.md

 ### Language Detection Limitations

-The sole text-language detector is `github.com/RadhiFadlillah/whatlanggo`, pinned to `v0.0.0-20240916001553-aac1f0f737fc`.
-There is no optional Lingua backend.
-Python's reference uses optional `py3langid`, so language identification is a dependency difference rather than a claim of exact model parity.
+The v2.2.0 update uses [go-py3langid v0.4.0](https://github.com/markusmobius/go-py3langid), aligning the classifier and model with the Python reference's optional py3langid 0.4.0.
+The previous detector was `github.com/RadhiFadlillah/whatlanggo`, pinned to `v0.0.0-20240916001553-aac1f0f737fc`. whatlanggo and Lingua are absent from the current module graph.
+The [migration](#py3langid-migration) records current behavior; the earlier detector limitations below are historical comparisons.

 Go classifies the longer of the extracted body and comments by Unicode code-point count; equal lengths choose the body.
 Python's helper chooses comments on a tie.
 Go also assigns language metadata when no target is requested.
 Classification happens after extraction and does not control DOM selection, paragraph scoring, or fallback choice.

-Known cases remain visible in [trafilatura_test.go](trafilatura_test.go):
+Before the replacement, whatlanggo produced these results in cases still covered by [trafilatura_test.go](trafilatura_test.go):

-- The short French phrase is classified as Afrikaans (`af`) instead of French (`fr`).
-Its original test does not filter by language, so extraction still succeeds with a wrong label.
+- The short French phrase was classified as Afrikaans (`af`) instead of French (`fr`).
+Its original test does not filter by language, so extraction succeeded with a wrong label.
-- "In sleep a king, but waking no such matter." produces an empty ISO language code.
-The English-targeted extraction test therefore rejects a valid English document.
+- "In sleep a king, but waking no such matter." produced an empty ISO language code.
+The English-targeted extraction test therefore rejected a valid English document.
-- The added Italian sentence is labeled Portuguese (`pt`) instead of Italian (`it`).
-Another Italian fixture is labeled Estonian (`et`).
-The existing negative English-filter checks still pass for those inputs, despite the incorrect labels.
+- The added Italian sentence was labeled Portuguese (`pt`) instead of Italian (`it`).
+Another Italian fixture was labeled Estonian (`et`).
+The existing negative English-filter checks passed for those inputs, despite the incorrect labels.

-An isolated audit of the existing tests recorded 13 decisions at the statistical language-filter check: three correct acceptances, nine correct rejections, and one false rejection.
-The one-in-13 failure rate describes these small, repeated test inputs only.
+An isolated audit of the whatlanggo baseline's tests recorded 13 decisions at the statistical language-filter check: three correct acceptances, nine correct rejections, and one false rejection.
+The one-in-13 failure rate describes those small, repeated test inputs only.
 Most saved-page extraction assertions do not verify the predicted language and cannot establish detector accuracy.

 No confidence threshold, language whitelist, or phrase-specific exception is added.
-The existing policy is preserved: a nonempty `TargetLanguage` rejects a mismatching or empty detected ISO code.
+The existing policy is preserved: a nonempty `TargetLanguage` rejects a mismatching or empty detected label.
 Without a target, an incorrect prediction affects language metadata rather than discarding the content.
 HTML language-tag checks remain separate.
 Passing a negative English-filter test does not demonstrate an accurate label: Italian mislabeled as Portuguese still correctly fails an English-only filter.

 Lingua v1.4.0 was evaluated and removed for resource cost.
 It fixed some short-text labels but also misclassified a repeated Italian fixture as English.
 It was not an unqualified accuracy improvement on these cases.